Fullstack-Sorcerer/cozey-fulfillment-info-system/README.md

 # Fulfillment Information Service
+This project models a simple fulfillment information system that can be used by warehouse fulfillment teams to retrieve organized information about product stock information.

-With this service, our warehouse team can get the picking and packing lists they need with a few button clicks!
-No more manually sifting through raw order data📜
+No more manually sifting through raw order data!📜

 ### Here's where you'll find the functionality